Privy digging: Academic controversies

 There are controversies regarding who should be permitted to investigate private residential privies and the historical significance of what is found in them.
 From a conventional academic perspective, it is assumed that all privies contain vital and unique information which cannot be found elsewhere and that a costly forensic approach is required.
 Privy diggers who are not professional archaeologists are labeled “looters”, even while working on sites which are in the process of being destroyed or have already been examined and worked by archaeologists.
 While both parties are engaging in similar activities, each is confronted with very different logistics, constraints, and unique opportunities for genuine discovery.

-US academics responding to the threat of privy digging, dump digging, metal detecting, and so on have helped create laws protecting objects of a certain age, usually only 50–100 years old, from exploitation by opportunistic looters and other thieves that disturb historic context in pursuit of treasure.
+U.S. academics responding to the threat of privy digging, dump digging, metal detecting, and so on have helped create laws protecting objects of a certain age, usually only 50–100 years old, from exploitation by opportunistic looters and other thieves that disturb historic context in pursuit of treasure.
 Laws intended to safeguard legitimate national and cultural treasures are applied to any item found while digging.

 Privies

 Privies can be constructed of stone, brick, or wood and vary considerably from place to place.
 Some privy vaults are less than 2 feet deep and others are more than 25 feet.
 They can be as narrow as 2 feet or as wide as 10 feet, particularly in urban settings where a large privy shed with multiple doors and inner compartments once stood.
 Some vaults are cylindrical, these are usually made of stone or brick.
-Though there are cylindrical privies that are actual wooden barrels placed in the ground.
+Though there are cylindrical privies that are actually wooden barrels placed in the ground.
 Others are rectangular and commonly made of stone, brick, or wood.
 Many shallower rectangular vaults were only wood-lined.

 Many privies were cleaned out periodically (“dipped”).
-This routine process addressed the growing concern for foul odors and airborne illnesses which was prevalent at the time.
+This routine process addressed the growing concern for foul odors and airborne illnesses which were prevalent at the time.
 Dipping also provided some of the necessary organic material for the fertilizer industry.
 Around the time that modern plumbing was installed, many were cleaned out and backfilled with newer material.
 These dipped vaults do not have an undisturbed night soil layer and the probability of one containing anything of major archaeological importance is extremely low.